thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Running behind schedule is the most common schedule deviation at WCA competitions.
 You and the organization team have a number of tools at your disposal to potentially get the competition back on track:

 - Continuing the competition as-is and ending later than expected
-- Reducing lunch time
+- Reducing lunchtime
+- Tightening advancement conditions
-- Reducing advancement conditions, cutoffs, or time limits
+- Reducing cutoffs or time limits
 - Removing rounds

 You are allowed to change the advancement conditions of a competition according to [Regulation 9p2a](https://www.worldcubeassociation.org/regulations/#9p2a), and are allowed to change the cutoff and time limits by [Regulation A1a3](https://www.worldcubeassociation.org/regulations/#A1a3).
 In both cases, you must consider the fairness of such a change.
-When possible, announce any changes before affected rounds.
+When possible, announce any changes before the affected rounds begin.
 While you are allowed to change these details during a round, avoid it if at all possible.
 [Guideline A1a3+](https://www.worldcubeassociation.org/regulations/guidelines.html#A1a3+) explains how modifications to the time limit or cutoff can disadvantage competitors because it can potentially change the strategy of a competitor.

 Removing rounds is permitted, but consider it a last resort tool for getting a competition back on schedule.
 If removing rounds must be done, prioritize removing smaller subsequent rounds in order to affect as few competitors as possible.
 When canceling a planned final for a short event (e.g. 2x2x2 or Pyraminx), attempt to provide the same scrambles to prospective podium placements by putting the fastest competitors from the previous round in the same group.
-You are strongly discouraged from removing the first rounds of any event, as this is effectively the same as canceling the event entirely, and providing at least one round of attempts to everyone who signed up for an event is preferable to providing 2+ rounds in another event.
+You are strongly discouraged from removing an event entirely, as providing at least one round of attempts to everyone who signed up for an event is preferable to providing two or more rounds in another event.

 ### Running Ahead of Schedule

 The stakes are lower when you are running ahead of schedule.
 Naturally, the easiest path forward is to simply continue on ahead of schedule.
 This will allow for a buffer in case there is a delay that appears later in the competition, and allows you to leave early if you finish ahead of time.
 Sometimes competitors travel a long way to get to competitions, and they will appreciate being able to get a head start on their journey home.
-Alternatively, if it is still the morning, consider extending lunch, especially if it is under 1 hour.
-Having extra time to get food, eat it, relax, and warm up before the competition resumes can add greatly to the experience.
+Alternatively, if it is still the morning, consider extending lunchtime, especially if it is under one hour.
+Having extra time to get food, eat, relax, and warm up before the competition resumes can add greatly to the experience.

-If you still want to fill up some time and you have some longer events that use a cutoff, prefer increasing the cutoff time over increasing the time limit.
-This is because competitors don't often sign up for events which they do not expect to meet the time limit.
+If you still want to fill up some time and you have some longer events that have a cutoff, prefer increasing the cutoff time over increasing the time limit.
+This is because competitors don't often sign up for events which they do not expect to meet the time limit for.
 Combined with the fact that changing event registration is disallowed at most competitions, increasing the time limit results in neither significantly more opportunities for competitors nor takes up substantially more time.
-On the contrary, increasing the cutoff times often allows some competitors who are already signed up to have a better chance at getting a full mean or average, which consequently results in slightly slower rounds.
+On the contrary, increasing the cutoff times often allows some competitors who are already signed up to have a better chance at getting a full mean or average, which consequently results in longer rounds.
 Use your experience with planning competitions to estimate a cutoff time that will extend the round by the desired amount.

-Other more dramatic options include increasing the size of a subsequent round by increasing the number of competitors who advance.
+Other more dramatic options include increasing the number of competitors who advance to a subsequent round.
 You may also add an additional round entirely.
 The number of advancing competitors between rounds must still follow the maximum size as stated by [Regulation 9p1](https://www.worldcubeassociation.org/regulations/#9p1).
-In both cases, keep in mind that some competitors may have already left the venue if they were not expecting to advance to a certain round.
+In both cases, keep in mind that some competitors may have already left the venue if they were not expecting to advance to a subsequent round.
 Unless you have a good reason to expect that the majority of the competitors who could take advantage of modified advancement conditions will still be present (e.g. a large 2nd round of a popular event like 3x3x3 still ahead of you in the schedule), generally avoid changing advancement conditions.

-Per point 7.4 of the WCRP announcement criteria, you may not add an event to an ongoing WCA competition, except as an unofficial event.
+As per point 7.4 of the WCRP announcement criteria, you may not add an event to an ongoing WCA competition, except as an unofficial event, for which you would have to use a third-party service.

-Finally, remember that running ahead of schedule can cause some competitors to be "late" to their assigned groups, particularly if they are still referencing the original competition schedule.
+Finally, remember that running ahead of schedule can cause some competitors to come to their assigned groups late (according to the updated schedule) due to them being unaware of the change.
 Do not disqualify competitors for being present at the originally scheduled time.
-If the same event is still ongoing, it is usually fairly simple to add them to an ongoing or future group.
-Even if this causes a small delay, being ahead of schedule means that you have the buffer time to accommodate it.
+If the same event is still ongoing, it is usually fairly simple to add them to an ongoing or upcoming group.
+Even if this causes a small delay, being ahead of schedule means that you have the buffer time to accommodate the competitor.
 However, competitors are ultimately responsible for appearing when their group is called, even if the competition is running ahead of schedule.
 If you feel that accommodating a late competitor is infeasible or otherwise detrimental to the rest of the competition, you are not required to allow them to compete.

 # After the Competition {.page-break-before}

-When the competition is over, **physical records from the competition must be retained by a Delegate of the competition for at least 90 days and digital records for 7 years according to the WCA Competition Requirements Policy.** Generally speaking, paper records tend to be only scorecards and solution sheets for 3x3x3 Fewest Moves attempts.
+When the competition is over, **physical records from the competition must be retained by a Delegate of the competition for at least 90 days and digital records for 7 years according to the WCRP.** Generally speaking, paper records tend to be only scorecards and solution sheets for 3x3x3 Fewest Moves attempts.
 Digital records can include scrambles, results, financial records, and contracts created through organizing competitions.
-The Delegate who will compile competition results and write incidents for the Delegate report is encouraged to hold paper records as reference material.
-Digital records related to scrambles and the competition Delegate Report will be maintained by the WCA after results are uploaded, and it is.
+The Delegate responsible for compiling the competition results and writing the incidents for the Delegate report is encouraged to keep paper records as reference material.
+Digital records related to the scrambles and the Delegate report will be maintained by the WCA after the results are uploaded.
 As a Delegate, it is your responsibility to make sure that organizers have processes in place to maintain digital records related to competition finances for at least seven years.
 This can be done ahead of the competition as part of ensuring the competition organizers have a budget and reasonable levels of financial management.
 Encourage organizers to check requirements for financial record keeping for the government where the competition was held.
-The WCA expects financial records to be available for 7 years, but local government requirements may be higher than this.
+The WCA expects financial records to be available for seven years, but your local government requirement may be higher than this, in which case you should follow that instead.

 If your Delegate community has shared equipment, use some time after the competition to coordinate who is taking the equipment home so that they have it ready for the next competition.